 - 1. Assign a Team Leader - 2.
-Utilize metronome (Zoll set to 110, Lifepak set to 100, Handtevy App set to 110) - Use real-time feedback device for CPR quality during resuscitation, when available a.
-Highly Recommended to switch to Zoll monitor ASAP when EMS arrives - A. Fighty Recommended to switch to 20th monitor ASAF when EMS arrives Switch compressors, perform rhythm check and defib as appropriate every 2 minutes - Switch compressors, perform mythin check and deno as appropriate every 2 minutes Pre-charge the defibrillator 15 second before rhythm check while continuing compressions - Perform 30 compressions to 2 breathes until an advanced airway is placed - a.
+Utilize metronome (Zoll set to 110, Lifepak set to 100, Handtevy App set to 110) - 3.
+Use real-time feedback device for CPR quality during resuscitation, when available - a.
+Highly Recommended to switch to Zoll monitor ASAP when EMS arrives - 4.
+Switch compressors, perform rhythm check and defib as appropriate every 2 minutes - 5.
+Pre-charge the defibrillator 15 second before rhythm check while continuing compressions - 6.
+Perform 30 compressions to 2 breathes until an advanced airway is placed - a.
 Switched to continuous compressions and asynchronous ventilations once airway secured. - 7.
 Chest compressions should resume immediately following defibrillation with no pauses for pulse checks regardless of rhythm displayed on monitor - 8.
 Chest compressions should be continued after AED analysis while AED is charging - 9.
 Administer Epinephrine as soon as vascular access is obtained - 10.
 Airway management should begin simultaneously with immediate compressions/defibrillations; However, chest compressions and defibrillations take priority over airway management when lacking in adequate resources/personnel - a.
 Airway management strategies should not interfere with chest compressions/defibrillations, as airway management is of secondary importance in a successful resuscitation